 I think the answer lies in yet another seemingly cryptic quote by St John:

-Leveraging motivating feelings, when possible, for an extra boost or two is definitely a plus.
-Yet, true mastery comes from making choices independent of our desires.
+Leveraging motivating feelings, when possible, for an extra boost or two is a plus.
+But, true mastery comes from making choices independent of our desires.

 So what does this mean practically?

-It’s definitely not easy.
-I’m a visual person, so I am gonna go with an image.
+It’s not easy.
+I’m a visual person, so I am going to go with an image.
 Next time I ask myself if something gives me a healthy satisfaction, I’ll do my best to replace it with the following question: how would hands and feet of Jesus act?

 What gives you satisfaction?
 What would desiring satisfaction in nothing mean to you?